acztassi/TSwitchButton/README.md

 ```
 #include <SwitchButton.h>
-TSwitchButton ButtonTeste(1, ButtonEvent);
+TSwitchButton ButtonTeste(1, ButtonEvent, 5000, true);
 ```
 Arguments:
-- ButtonEvent - Is a pointer to an event which is invoked on each interaction.
   - "1" - Is the ID of button, used to identify which button is pressed, in case of reuse events for multiple buttons.
+  - "ButtonEvent" - Is a pointer to an event which is invoked on each interaction.
+  - "5000" - Is the max time for long click
+  - "true" - If the event will be fired during long press update or only at the button release.

 ## How to start?
 It is needed to setup main event!